tonymedrano/magali.effect-for-raphaeljs/README.md

 # magali.effect.js library for raphaeljs
-Creating an easy library to animate in RaphaelJS (working on it).
+Creating an easy to use library for RaphaelJS animation (working on it).